-We've tested 266 headphones and below are our recommendations for the best PS4 headsets to buy in 2019.
-If you're looking for our top pics for other consoles and PC, check out our recommendations for the best gaming headsets, the best gaming headsets for PC, and the best gaming headsets for Xbox One.
+We've tested over 755 headphones, and below are our recommendations for the best PS4 headphones to buy.
+If you're looking for our top picks for other consoles and PCs, check out our recommendations for the best headsets for PS5, the best gaming headsets, and the best gaming headsets for Xbox One.

-Our recommendations above are what we think are currently the best PS4 gaming headsets to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best PS4 headphones to buy for most people in each price range.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you don't care about having a microphone or wireless features.